Lost in a Haze - Olorin Ritt

 "Come now… I know you’re out there…"

 He murmored out to the ice clearing, suspended around delapidated thick durastell and wires that cascaded down, hovering above him like many tendrils of circuitry.
 His eyes, even as honed to the dark as they were, found it difficult to see with the sheer mass of shadows that were created from the towering wrecked hull above.
 His visored helm was slick with sleet and snow, his breath permeating the visor, fogging it’s already shaky visuals.
-He suspected if he had the powercells to get it working, it would be able to clear both the fog from his breath and the damage the element had done to it, but worrying about powercells was so far detached from his mind now.
+He suspected if he had the powercells to get it working, it would be able to clear both the fog from his breath and the damage the elements had done to it, but worrying about powercells was so far detached from his mind now.
 A flicker of movement, a rustle?
 There!
 He thanked the force that his ears yet remained attuned, unhindered by either the helm or the cold.
 It was the one sense he could safely rely on, what with his nose all but tuning out his own terrible smell.
 He heard the faint padding to his right, a low but unmistakable growl of a predator.
 “Yes… just a little closer…” His heart hammered in his chest like a base drum.
 This was the make or break moment.
 If his contraption failed, he doubted he would survive the beasts charge.
 Another pad… He could almost make out the form of the Snow-cat, even as his harried vision picked up the faint glint that came from the beasts amber eyes, his steely gaze locking to it, his focus unsurpassed.
 “One…more…Step.”
 He murmored, all but urging the beast to come to him, his hands clutched the mass of cables wrapped around his arm.
 “Now!”
 He grunts with effort as he ripped the cables tight towards himself, the clattering ‘snap’ of the contraptions jaws sinking into the beast was deafened by the cat’s own bloodcurdling screech of pain, it’s head snapped left, right, zeroing in on the slight form wrapped in bundles of furs before it.
 “Oh no-” He launched himself to the left, feeling the hiss of the wind as the beasts claws raked past him by mere millimeters.
 Though the trap had worked, the beast was most certainly caught from it, it did not kill, only enrage it.
 He heard the thrashing of it’s powerful body as it caught itself in some of the cabling that hung loosely from above.
 Dully, he shook his head to clear it, drawing the make-shift blade made out of durasteel scrap.
 He had wanted to avoid this.
 Weak as he was, he was good for only a few strikes, if that, and that beast was plenty mad already.
 He had to make these strikes count.

 Whilst the beast snarled and bucked it’s rear legs back and forth to be rid of the entanglements, he drove himself forward, moreso on his urge to survive than his muscles.
 He felt the numbness in his fingers begin to fade as he gripped tightly to the blade, recalling what training he had with a weapon.
 Stepping forward, pushing his legs to pump blood into his muscles, he charged at the beast, his blade held close to his chest in a two-handed grip of Shii-Cho as it came descending down upon the beast, now free of it’s restraints.
 It roared angrily at him, it’s front paw coming upward to rake at his pitiful protective clothing, only to catch nothing in it’s grip.
 It felt a sharp stab of pain as this two-legged creature drove the blade into it’s side.
 With another scream of pain, it batted what had been it’s dinner away, the powerful swipe of it’s arm sending the weak little thing flying.
 It attempted to pick itself upright, only to find it’s legs begin to wobble, buckling beneath it.
 It’s furious gaze shifted to it’s side, seeing the steady onrush of hot blood that pooled out of it’s body, sinking into the snow, a dark patch already forming around it’s body.
 It’s breathing grew slower… and it began to shut it’s eyes… It had nothing left to give, the small creature had been shoved away, and it was tired… so tired…